awsdocs/aws-ruby-developer-guide/doc_source/sqs-example-send-and-receive-messages.rst

 In this example, you use the |sdk-ruby| with |SQS| to:

 #.
-Send a message to a queue, using :aws-ruby-sqs-client-method:`send_message`.
+Send a message to a queue by using :aws-ruby-sqs-client-method:`send_message`.
 #.
-Receive the message in the queue, using :aws-ruby-sqs-client-method:`receive_message`.
+Receive the message in the queue by using :aws-ruby-sqs-client-method:`receive_message`.
 #.
 Display information about the message.
 #.
-Delete the message from the queue, using :aws-ruby-sqs-client-method:`delete_message`.
+Delete the message from the queue by using :aws-ruby-sqs-client-method:`delete_message`.

 *************
 Prerequisites